-11. RECONCILATION OF NAV PER UNIT AND NET ASSETS ATTRIBUTABLE TO HOLDERS OF REDEEMABLE UNITS PER
+11. RECONCILATION OF NAV PER UNIT AND NET ASSETS ATTRIBUTABLE TO HOLDERS OF REDEEMABLE UNITS PER UNIT

 The NAV per unit of the Fund is lower than the net assets attributable to holders of redeemable units per unit because of the difference in the accounting treatment of organization expenses.
-Such expenses were recorded in full in the financial statements but are deducted from the NAV on a monthly basis over a five-year period for purposes of unitholder transactions starting January 30, 2019.
+Such expenses were recorded in full in the financial statements but are deducted from the NAV on a monthly basis over a five-year period for purposes of unitholder transactions starting January 31, 2019.
 Therefore, the NAV per unit for the Fund is higher than net assets attributable to holders of redeemable units per unit.
-The following table provides a comparison of NAV per unit and net assets attributable to holders of redeemable units of the Fund as at December 31, 2019.
-There was no difference as at December 31, 2020.
+The following tables provide a comparison of NAV per unit and net assets attributable to holders of redeemable units of the Fund as at June 30, 2021 and June 30, 2020.